 Part-time employment opportunities exist for students continuously enrolled in six or more credit hours.
 Employment opportunities are posted on CareerConnect.
 All current UIS students are automatically registered for UIS CareerConnect.
 Student must access their profiles and upload a valid resume to begin their job search.
-Students may visit CareerConnect at www.uis.edu/career/.
+Students may visit CareerConnect.